cscheid/cscheid.net/writing/scifi_notes.md

 changing their own selves?
 If so, is gender not really a part of the self?
 Who gets to decide it?
 You, or the people around you?

-Examples: Too Like The Lightning; The Rapture of the Nerds; 2312
+Examples: Too Like The Lightning; The Rapture of the Nerds; 2312;
+Lock In

 ### Power and Politics